neotamoe/github30dayChallenge_changelog/readme.md

 * Running

 ## Changelog:
+### November 25, 2019 - day 22
+* UmAhLike app: tiny style tweaks; changed how/where user can delete a speaker event (not swipe delete); checking render on both platforms for uniformity
 ### November 24, 2019 - day 21
 * UmAhLike app: tiniest of style tweaks; reviewed app functionality so far
 * Ran 6 miles